 This will help the estate reduce the interest that it could be charged if it takes longer to sell the assets to pay off the debts and taxes.

 If the executor or administrator is paying the tax from their own account, they can claim it back from the estate.

-If the deceased gave a gift in the seven years before they died, that gift is counted as part of the estate, and likely to incur IHT.
+If the person who died gave a gift in the seven years before they died, it’s counted as part of the estate, and likely to incur IHT.

 How can I reduce the amount of tax paid?